 To put it simply, Cleanrooms are one of the most important data recovery tools.
-The role of a Cleanroom is to protect against contamination during physical data recovery procedures.
+The role of a data recovery cleanrooms are to protect against contamination during physical data recovery procedures.
 Cleanrooms use a system of humidity controls, temperature controls and air filters to eliminate airborne particles, creating a dust and contaminant-free environment for safe data recovery.

 This is particularly important during hard drive recoveries due to the microscopic amount of clearance between hard drive actuator heads and storage platters.
 If the heads are offset, severe media damage can occur in a matter of seconds.
 Anything from a piece of dust to an engineer's finger oils can cause the actuator heads to touch the platters, immediately causing permanent damage to magnetic materials and greatly complicating the data recovery process.